improvie/improvie/README.md

 # improvie

+## This branch is archived. for if we adpot the plugin system again

 <div align="center">

 **A Tauri application with the concept of _"improve like the movie"_ that allows you to organize media file and easily create playlists**